lagdo/temporal-php-samples/README.md

 The `docker/temporal-apps/docker-compose.yml` file will start the 3 Symfony applications, which need to connect to the Temporal server, using the address or hostname set in the `environment` section in the docker-compose file.

-Before starting the applications, first build the containers, then install the PHP packages in each container with `Composer`.
+Before starting the applications, first build the containers, then install the PHP packages with `Composer`.

 ```bash
 cd docker/temporal-apps/